This article has been reviewed by Connor Knight Pet Food Nutrition Specialist

-- Hill’s Science Adult Chicken Jerky Strip Dog Treats – Many vets love Hill's Science brand, and these dog treats are made with real chicken and contain minimal fillers or fats.
+- Stewart Freeze Dried Dog Treats Made in USA – Many vets love Stewart's brand, and these dog treats are made with real duck liver and contain zero fillers or synthetic fats.

 - No filler

-If you can find an all-natural, organic dog treats with no filler, high in protein and with the least amount of ingredients in them that are also vet recommended – you have a winner!
+If you can find all-natural, organic dog treats with no filler, high in protein, and with the least amount of ingredients in them that are also vet recommended – you have a winner!

 Specialized Vet Recommended Dog Treats

-- Royal Canin Urinary Tract Treats (for dogs suffering from urinary tract issues)
+- Coco and Luna Urinary Tract Treats (for dogs suffering from urinary tract issues)